ChristianPanov/lwlog/README.md

 Here we inherit from the sink base class, and configure it to be colored.
 Whether it's thread-safe or not is left up to the one using the sink.\
 The color policy could be either colored(```lwlog::colored_policy```) or non-colored (```lwlog::uncolored_policy```).\
 The non-colored policy will drop the color flags in the pattern instead of processing them, but will not ignore them.
 Using ```lwlog::colored_policy``` is most suitable for console sinks, since it relies on console specific color codes.\
-We only need the ```sink_it()``` function, which is called as the actual log call.
+We only need the ```sink_it()``` function.
 It can do whatever you want it to do - write to console, write to file, write to file in some fancy way, write to another application, etc.\
 As mentioned in [Logical Architecture](https://github.com/ChristianPanov/lwlog#logical-architecture), you can either use some kind of a writer class, which handles the actual writing, or you can directly handle the writing in the function.\
 The compiled and formatted message is recieved with ```m_pattern.compile(log_msg)```.
 We access the pattern member from the sink base class and then compile it with the log message.
 #### Example